elimxim/jcqa/README.md

 }
 ```

-The above code is based on an example from the [JCP].
+The above code is based on an example from [JCP].

 <details>
     <summary>The Answer</summary>